salihgueler/keyboard_puzzle_dartpad_workshop/step_08/instructions.md

 You created a whole new keyboard navigation system for your application and gave your users a chance to play your game with keyboard shortcuts.

-As next step here what you can do to practice further
+As next step here are some suggestiong that you can do on your own to practice further:

 - Add a textfield check with submission
 - Reset the game at any point with ESC key